Creating a New Project

 5 directories

-The default template comes with one dependency installed: Forge Standard Library.
+The default template comes with two dependencies installed: Forge Standard Library and Forge-ZKsync Standard Library.
 This is the preferred testing library used for Foundry projects.
 Additionally, the template also comes with an empty starter contract and a simple test.

 Let’s build the project: